AliceO2Group/InfoLogger/doc/README.md

 ## Configuration

-* Description and example of parameters for each InfoLogger component can be found in /opt/o2-InfoLogger/etc/*.cfg.
+* Description and example of parameters for each InfoLogger component can be found in /opt/o2-InfoLogger/etc/o2.d/infologger/*.cfg.
   The parameters can usually be mixed in a single configuration file, as they are grouped in sections ([infoLoggerServer], [infoLoggerD], [infoBrowser], [client] ...).

 * Path to configuration file can be defined as startup parameter for the infoLoggerServer and infoLoggerD daemons.
-Processes using the client library can also be configured by defining the INFOLOGGER_CONFIG environment variable, pointing to the selected config file.
-The path should be in the form: "file:/etc/infoLogger.cfg"
+Processes using the client library can also be configured by defining the O2_INFOLOGGER_CONFIG environment variable, pointing to the selected config file.
+The path should be in the form: "file:/etc/o2.d/infologger/infoLogger.cfg"

 * On multiple-hosts systems, the serverHost configuration key should be set for infoLoggerD and infoBrowser, so that they are able to connect infoLoggerServer if not running locally.